Stanford Energy System Innovations (SESI)

 Since the 1980s, Stanford has employed energy metering on all of its facilities to understand how and where energy is being used.
 In addition, the campus has used efficient natural-gas-fired cogeneration for virtually all its energy supply since 1987.
 For many years Stanford has employed best practices on both the supply and demand sides to reduce the cost and environmental impact of energy used to support the university mission of teaching, research, and public service.

 Stanford then accepted the challenge of our time to go beyond these efforts and raise the bar in energy efficiency and the use of innovative, clean, and renewable energy supplies.
 In October 2009, Stanford released a comprehensive and long-range Energy and Climate Action plan.
 In December 2011, Stanford's Board of Trustees gave concept approval to the energy supply component of the plan – Stanford Energy System Innovations (SESI).

-SESI includes high efficiency standards for new buildings; continued efficiency improvements for existing buildings; and the cutting-edge energy supply system known as the SESI project, which in 2015 will reduce campus emissions 50 percent from 1990 levels.
+SESI includes high efficiency standards for new buildings; continued efficiency improvements for existing buildings; and the cutting-edge energy supply system known as the SESI project, which, along with Stanford’s solar and geothermal power procurement, will reduce campus emissions 80 percent from 1990 levels.

 Conceived in the Department of Sustainability and Energy Management (SEM) and being implemented in collaboration with the Department of Project Management (DPM), the university architect’s office, Land Use and Environmental Planning, Zones Management, Buildings and Grounds Maintenance, and many other departments, the SESI program is an all-hands Land, Buildings & Real Estate engagement that will deliver immense benefits for Stanford University in decades to come.